 Tompkins table is the ranking list of Cambridge colleges.
-Rankings of undergraduate academic performance are based on final year exams.
-The Tompkins Table ranks colleges based on academic performances alone – it does not rank accommodation, funding, or facilities.
+Rankings of undergraduate academic performance are based on final-year exams.
+The Tompkins Table ranks colleges based on academic performance alone – it does not rank accommodation, funding, or facilities.

 Tompkins Table can be a good guide if you place a high value on academic performance.
 Christ’s College recently topped the table, closely followed by Trinity College and St. Catharine’s.

 College life in Cambridge is more than just academic performance.
 Your only guide shouldn’t be the Tompkins Table.

 Choose a Cambridge college based on your top three priorities, such as accommodation with an ensuite, all events, or sports facilities.

 Here are the top 10 colleges at Cambridge university according to Tompkins table rankings in 2022.

 Keep in mind, rankings are not published in 2020 and 2021 due to the COVID-19 pandemic.

 In 2021, 24270 students applied to Cambridge University, and 4274 were offered places for the 2022 academic year.
 Competition for places is high!

 The acceptance rate for Cambridge colleges in 2022 is around 21%.

 1 in 4 undergraduate students received an offer in 2021.